Amazon Spheres: Design

-Floral
+Flora

-The spheres have 40,000 plants from 50 countries and are divided into three areas, with the western and eastern domes segregated into the Old World and New World.
+The spheres house 40,000 plants from 50 countries and are divided into three areas, with the western and eastern domes segregated into the Old World and New World.
 The domes are kept at a temperature of 72 F and 60 percent humidity during the daytime.
 Amazon employed a full-time horticulturalist to grow the building's 40,000 plants over a three-year period at a greenhouse in Redmond.
 Amazon donated space in the greenhouse to the University of Washington's botany program during renovation of their Life Sciences Building in 2016.
 Among the 40 to 50 trees in the spheres, the largest is a 55 ft Ficus rubiginosa tree, nicknamed "Rubi", which was lifted into the spheres by a crane in June 2017.

 An Amorphophallus titanum corpse flower named "Morticia" bloomed for 48 hours in October 2018, attracting 5,000 visitors to the Spheres as Amazon opened the facility to public viewing for a limited time.
 A taller corpse flower, named Bellatrix, bloomed in June 2019 and prompted another public viewing that attracted large crowds.